-I have a writing that I wanted to read that we have.
-The old man that helps us -- right now we are going through something that happened to us when we came back from Standing Rock.
-We came in as who we are as tribal people.
-We identified ourselves as our Anishinaabe name, our clan and our territory, and representing us as Indians.
-And because of that we were targeted and peppersprayed, then beaten at the so-called Canadian border, also along with my 10-year-old son who was also pepper-sprayed.
+I have a writing that I wanted to read that 15 The old man that helps us -- right now we are 16 we have. going through something that happened to us when we came 17 back from Standing Rock.
+We came in as who we are as 18 tribal people.
+We identified ourselves as our Anishinaabe 19 name, our clan and our territory, and representing us as 20 21 Indians.
+And because of that we were targeted and peppersprayed, then beaten at the so-called Canadian border, also 22 23 along with my 10-year-old son who was also pepper-sprayed.
+And the reason why I'm bringing this up is 24

-And the reason why I'm bringing this up is because of the violence that's still done towards our people and that this needs to stop.
-And I think about our families who are back home who feel that missing and murdered -- MMIW has now become an industry.
+25 because of the violence that's still done towards our

+1 people and that this needs to stop.
+And I think about our families who are back home who feel that missing and 2 3 murdered -- MMIW has now become an industry.
 And I hate to say it like that.
 People get offended by that.
-But it -- people who don't have good hearts -- and we know they're there.
-There are good-hearted people, a lot of good-hearted people but there are hearts that are not good who would thrive off that and that needs to stop.
+But it --4 people who don't have good hearts -- and we know they're 5 there.
+There are good-hearted people, a lot of good-6 7 hearted people but there are hearts that are not good who would thrive off that and that needs to stop.
+8

-There are families who make decisions from searching or paying their bills who lose their children, threatened by the system.
-And you can't blame them for being upset when things -- these kind of meetings are going on because imagine -- and we can't imagine.
-I mean, a lot of us have loved ones that are -- who have been murdered or missing.
-So a lot of us are affected in our communities, so-called communities.
+9 There are families who make decisions from searching or paying their bills who lose their children, 10 threatened by the system.
+And you can't blame them for 11 12 being upset when things -- these kind of meetings are going on because imagine -- and we can't imagine.
+I mean, a lot 13 of us have loved ones that are -- who have been murdered or 14 missing.
+So a lot of us are affected in our communities, 15 so-called communities.
+16

-you go to Montreal that you let them know ahead of time what this gathering was because there's -- the families thought this was going to be about them expressing what they need to express.
+I recommend to the Commissioners that when 17 you go to Montreal that you let them know ahead of time 18 what this gathering was because there's -- the families 19 thought this was going to be about them expressing what 20 21 they need to express.
 But if you give them that information ahead of time then they wouldn't be so upset.
-They'll still be hurt but at least they'll understand.
-Because even when you look at when families have missing ones and they're in the news at the moment, it's almost like they get all the attention.
+22 23 They'll still be hurt but at least they'll understand.
+Because even when you look at when families have missing 24 25 ones and they're in the news at the moment, it's almost like they get all the attention.
 And I'm not -- I don't mean that in a bad way, but there's families that are still searching on their own, having a hard time to search.
 Some of them have to do things.
 They have to be constantly doing things.
 They do walks.
 They do some kind of -- just so that they know that they're doing something for these families, for their loved ones.

-But I wanted to also acknowledge that there was actually a quiet protest that was going on yesterday and that says something.
-Then when they -- when this was presented to me I felt sad.
-If you -- just raise this if you feel like you're not being heard.
+But I wanted to also acknowledge that there 8 was actually a quiet protest that was going on yesterday 9 and that says something.
+Then when they -- when this was 10 presented to me I felt sad.
+If you -- just raise this if 11 you feel like you're not being heard.
 Raise it.
-And then I was like, well, I guess my hand will be -- the families will be like this all through the whole time if they don't have the understanding of what this was about.
-So I'm going to keep this.
+And then 12 I was like, well, I quess my hand will be -- the families 13 will be like this all through the whole time if they don't 14 have the understanding of what this was about.
+So I'm 15 going to keep this.
+16